-A stockholder who wishes to suggest a prospective nominee for the board of directors should notify the Secretary of the Company or any member of the nominating and corporate governance committee in writing with any supporting material the stockholder considers appropriate.
+A stockholder who wishes to suggest a prospective nominee for the board of directors should notify our Secretary or any member of the nominating and corporate governance committee in writing with any supporting material the stockholder considers appropriate.
 In addition, our Bylaws contain provisions that address the process by which a stockholder may nominate an individual to stand for election to the board of directors at our annual meeting of stockholders.
-In order to nominate a candidate for director, a stockholder must give timely notice in writing to the Secretary of the Company and otherwise comply with the provisions of our Bylaws.
-To be timely, our Bylaws provide that we must have received the stockholder's notice not earlier than February 6, 2019 and not later than March 8, 2019.
+In order to nominate a candidate for director, a stockholder must give timely notice in writing to our Secretary and otherwise comply with the provisions of our Bylaws.
+To be timely, our Bylaws provide that we must have received the stockholder's notice not earlier than February 11, 2020 and not later than March 12, 2020.
 Information required by the Bylaws to be in the notice include the name and contact information for the candidate and the person making the nomination and other information about the nominee that must be disclosed in proxy solicitations under Section 14 of the Securities Exchange Act of 1934 and the related rules and regulations under that Section.